 The Lake District is the UK's favourite area for walking and outdoor activities, from a gentle stroll around the most famous lakes in the country to exhilarating high ridge walks, which might include some scrambling over rocky terrain; the Lake District has a walk to suit all abilities.
 The many walking guides cater for all challenges from the most hardy and experienced mountaineers to groups that might include wheelchairs or buggies.

-In June 2012 Kendal Ramblers published illustrated walking guides which describe walks around Kendal, walks from Milnthorpe to Beetham, Grasmere to Alcock Tarn and around Arnside Knott.
+Kendal Ramblers have published illustrated walking guides which describe walks around Kendal, walks from Milnthorpe to Beetham, Grasmere to Alcock Tarn and around Arnside Knott.
 They are designed to bridge the gap between walking the bigger fells and a stroll with the dog.
 The leaflets are available from Kendal Tourist Information Centre and Kendal bookshops.

 As part of the annual Keswick Mountain Festival, there is a programme of over 30 hikes and fell walking events with distances ranging from three to 23 miles.
 You can view details of the May 2013 programme here.